moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 **What is an application environment?**

 Environments contain the following parts:
-- A namepace with other required resources on CP's cluster e.g. ECR repo for storing app's docker images
+- A namepace with other required resources on Cloud Platform's cluster, e.g. an ECR repo for storing your app's docker images
 - An environment on github repo
 - [Deployment settings](#introduction-to-the-settings) under each github environment and can be managed through Control panel
 - An ingress (app URL) for you to access the deployed app in each environment